This is a complete guide to a non-toxic bathroom – safe for the chemically sensitive.

 Shower Curtains

 For a non-toxic shower curtain, I think EVA is the best material.
-I use this EVA one.
+Make sure it says phthalate-free like this one.

 If your house is relatively dry and mold-free and you don’t shower many times per day this might work out just fine for you.